gematik/techblog/_posts/2026-03-05-software-factory-2-0.markdown

 ### 2. "Open by Default" Through Automated Synchronization

-Since we prioritize collaboration with the community, we use automated JSL pipelines to sync internal GitLab projects to GitHub.
+In many projects, we work internally on gematik's own GitLab instance.
+However, collaboration with the community, users, and software vendors is of utmost importance to us, meaning many of our projects are made publicly available in the gematik GitHub space.
+Often, these projects are initially developed internally before being released to the public.

+To seamlessly synchronize our internal and external codebases, the JSL provides ready-to-use pipelines.
+Teams only need to configure a few simple parameters in their own projects to utilize this automation.
+Here is an example of the configuration required for a synchronization to GitHub:

 ```groovy
 @Library('gematik-jenkins-shared-library')_